Asymptotic mapping class groups of Cantor manifolds and their finiteness properties: The piece complexes in dimension two

 \subsection{The handle complex}

 As in the previous sections, the handle complex $\mH(W_g^b)$ has as vertices isotopy classes of handles (i.e. embedded copies of $\bS^1 \times \bS^1 \setminus \mathbb B^2$) and the adjacency relation is given by disjointness.
-To analyze the handle complex in the surface case, we will make use of the so-called \notion{chain complex} introduced by Hatcher--Vogtmann \cite{HV17}.
+To analyze the handle complex in the surface case, we will make use of the so-called \notion{complex of chains} introduced by Hatcher--Vogtmann \cite{HV17}.

 A \notion{chain} is an unordered pair of simple closed curves intersecting transversely at a single point; in particular, both curves are non-separating.
-The chain complex $\chain{W_g^b}$ has simplices corresponding to isotopy classes of systems of pairwise disjoint chains in $W_ g^b$; observe that every such system is {\em coconnected}, i.e. its complement has exactly one connected component.
-The following was proved by Hatcher--Vogtmann \cite[Proposition 5.6]{HV17}: \begin{theorem}[\cite{HV17}] The chain complex $\chain{W_g^b}$ is $\lfloor\frac{g-3}{2}\rfloor$-connected. \end{theorem} Observe that every chain has a tubular neighborhood diffeomorphic to $\bS^1 \times \bS^1 \setminus \mathbb B^2$.
-As a consequence, the link of a $k$-simplex $\sigma$ in $\chain{W_g^b}$ is isomorphic to $\chain{W_{g-k-1}^{b+k+1}}$, and so we deduce the following: \begin{corollary} The chain complex $\chain{W_g^b}$ is $wCM$ of dimension $\lfloor\frac{g-1}{2}\rfloor$. \end{corollary}
+The complex of chains $\chain{W_g^b}$ has simplices corresponding to isotopy classes of systems of pairwise disjoint chains in $W_ g^b$; observe that every such system is {\em coconnected}, i.e. its complement has exactly one connected component.
+The following was proved by Hatcher--Vogtmann \cite[Proposition 5.6]{HV17}: \begin{theorem}[\cite{HV17}] The complex of chains $\chain{W_g^b}$ is $\lfloor\frac{g-3}{2}\rfloor$-connected. \end{theorem} Observe that every chain has a tubular neighborhood diffeomorphic to $\bS^1 \times \bS^1 \setminus \mathbb B^2$.
+As a consequence, the link of a $k$-simplex $\sigma$ in $\chain{W_g^b}$ is isomorphic to $\chain{W_{g-k-1}^{b+k+1}}$, and so we deduce the following: \begin{corollary} The complex of chains $\chain{W_g^b}$ is $wCM$ of dimension $\lfloor\frac{g-1}{2}\rfloor$. \end{corollary}

 Similarly, given a $k$-simplex $\{ch_0,\cdots,ch_k\}$ in $\chain{W_g^b}$, we get a $k$-simplex $H_0, \ldots, H_k$ by considering (sufficiently small) neighborhoods $H_i$.
 In other words, there is a simplicial map